peteroupc/peteroupc.github.io/randomfunc.md

 The following pseudocode calculates a random point in space that follows a [**_multivariate normal (multinormal) distribution_**](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
 The method `MultivariateNormal` takes the following parameters:

-- A list, `mu` (&mu;), which indicates the means to add to each component of the random point. `mu` can be `nothing`, in which case each component will have a mean of zero.
+- A list, `mu` (&mu;), which indicates the means to add to the random point's components. `mu` can be `nothing`, in which case each component will have a mean of zero.
 - A list of lists `cov`, that specifies a _covariance matrix_ (&Sigma;, a symmetric positive definite NxN matrix, where N is the number of components of the random point).

 &nbsp;